madgamer98/lichcraft2/vn_lichcraft2_patch_readme.txt

      1. INSTALLING THE PLUGIN
 *****************************************************************

-To install the patch, unzip the .esp into the Morrowind/Data Files directory overwriting vn_lichcraft2.esp and vn_lichcraft2_alt.esp.

 This mod requires both Tribunal and Bloodmoon to be installed.
 It also requires the base lichcraft 2 mod files.

+To install the patch, unzip the .esp into the Morrowind/Data Files directory overwriting vn_lichcraft2.esp and vn_lichcraft2_alt.esp.

+NOTE: If you are also running the Mad Leveller, make sure it is loaded AFTER LichCraft.
+Additionally, DO NOT use the Mad Leveller LichCraft fix.
+It is no longer compatible, or necessary.

 There are 3 .esp included with this plugin.